oscarbenjamin/cython_coverage_demo/README.md

 Secondly all the discovery code is based on assumptions that are not valid for a meson-based project i.e. that the generated files are in tree next to the source files.

-A third problem is that the coverage report is showing coverage results for `thing.pyx` from the `src` directory but all of the `.py` files from the `build-install` directory.
-With `spin test --coverage` the `.py` files show with paths relative to the `src` directory like `stuff/test_thing.py`.
-Ideally all paths would display like that.